envoyproxy/envoy-wasm/WASM.md

 # C++ SDK

-A C++ SDK is available including a docker image build environment.
-See api/wasm/cpp/README.md.
+A C++ SDK is available at https://github.com/proxy-wasm/proxy-wasm-cpp-sdk.

 # Rust SDK